 - Resist the urge to fixate on the meeting for days

-- Only start preparing when you are truly needed to do so
+- Only start preparing when you truly need to do so

 - Practice self-care: stretch, eat a light and healthy meal, drink water